abazilla/CFA-Rails-Major-Project/README.md

   6. The outcomes of the subject and grade you are posting on will automatically be displayed on your page
 5. Press post!

-If you would like to search through the existing curriculum
+If you would like to search through the existing curriculum:

-1. Create an account
 2. Go to the curriculum page
 3. Use the search bar to find the content you are looking for
 4. Once the post is found, you can use the download links

+To join a school:

+1. Go to the schools page
+2. Search for your school using the search bar
+3. Click on your school
+4. Click the Join button

+Note that if you cannot find your school, you can create it yourself.
+Once you input the schools details, you will automatically be associated with the school.

+To message a person:

+1. Go to the messages link

 # Design